New, Advanced Autism Treatment Brings Hope for a Brighter Future!

 Autism spectrum disorder (ASD) is a complex condition related to brain development.
 It impacts how someone perceives their environment.
 As a result, autism can cause problems with social interaction, speech and nonverbal communication, and restricted or repetitive behavior patterns.

 Although autism can be diagnosed at any age, symptoms generally appear in the first two years.
-Most children will show symptoms in the first year.
+And most children will show symptoms in the first year.
 Some, however, may develop normally and then regress at anywhere from 18 and 24 months.
-This can cause them to lose skills they’ve already learned and stop acquiring new skills.
+This, then, can cause them to lose skills they’ve already learned and stop acquiring new skills.

-No two cases of Autism are the same.
-Each child is unique and has different severity levels.
+No two cases of Autism are the same, as each child is unique and has different severity levels.
 And even if a child is on a similar “level” as another, they can still have their own ways of dealing with the outside world.

 When children are on the mild end of the spectrum, they have a better chance of relating well to others and have fewer behavioral disturbances.
 Asperger’s Syndrome, for example, falls at the mild end of the autism spectrum.

-Those who are on the moderate to severe end of the spectrum will have problems with communication and social skills.
+Those who are on the moderate to severe end of the spectrum, however, will have problems with communication and social skills.
 As well, the teenage years can bring increased issues stemming from behavior and hormonal changes during this time.

 Common Autism Signs and Symptoms